Software requirements: Tools for Requirements Specification

 A Software requirements specification (SRS) document might be created using general-purpose software like a word processor or one of several specialized tools.
 Some of these tools can import, edit, export and publish SRS documents.
 It may help to make SRS documents while following a standardised structure and methodology, such as ISO/IEC/IEEE 29148:2018.
 Likewise, software may or not use some standard to import or export requirements (such as ReqIF) or not allow these exchanges at all.

 Tools for Requirements Document Verification

 Tools of this kind verify if there are any errors in a requirements document according to some expected structure or standard.

 Tools for Requirements Comparison

 Tools of this kind compare two requirement sets according to some expected document structure and standard.

 Tools for Requirements Merge and Update

 Tools of this kind allow the merging and update of requirement documents.

 Tools for Requirements Traceability

-Tools of this kind allow to trace requirements to other artifacts such as models and source code (forward traceability) or, to previous ones such as business rules and constraints (backwards traceability).
+Tools of this kind allow tracing requirements to other artifacts such as models and source code (forward traceability) or, to previous ones such as business rules and constraints (backwards traceability).